Artists Who Died Before 35: Elizabeth Siddal

 — From Without Her

 All so Shakespearian

 After all this, Lizzie Siddal’s life is actually compared to the Ophelia she modeled for.
-Ophelia looses her father, Lizzie looses her child stillborn.
-Hamlet breaks his vow to marry Ophelia; for whatever reasons, the same thing happened to Lizzie several times.
-Although, they finally made it to the altar, it was a long time coming.
+Ophelia lost her father, Lizzie lost her child stillborn.
+Hamlet broke his vow to marry Ophelia; for whatever reasons, the same thing happened to Lizzie several times.
 Overcome with grief and madness, Ophelia sings strange songs while those around her are unsure of what to do.
-Lizzie overcome with depression, sings while she rocks and empty cradle and orders quiet for a baby that is not there.
-Ophelia commits suicide by drowning; Lizzie may or may not have committed suicide by overdosing.
-In the end, Hamlet leaps into Ophelia’s grave, Rossetti exhumes Lizzie’s body.
+Lizzie was overcome with depression, sang while she rocked an empty cradle and ordered quiet for a baby that is not there.
+Ophelia committed suicide by drowning; Lizzie may or may not have committed suicide by overdosing.
+In the end, Hamlet lept into Ophelia’s grave, Rossetti exhumed Lizzie’s body.
 Hamlet feels responsible for Ophelia's death and I think Rossetti did as well.
-It is… well, all so tragically Shakespearian, isn’t it?
+It is… well, all so tragically Shakespearian.
+Incredibly sad.